 Over the past three decades, the contemporary art scene in China has expanded fast.
 The massive political, economic, and social changes the country has undergone since the end of the Cultural Revolution in 1976 have dramatically altered its cultural landscape.
 The course will survey the main development areas in Chinese contemporary art.
 Dedicated to responding to the new textures of China's metropolitan culture, it will look at the relationship between visual arts, new media, architecture and performance in the mega-city of Shanghai, often regarded as the cradle of Chinese modernity.
 The class will be complemented by guest lectures and visits to public museums, galleries and artists' studios in and around Shanghai.
-Students will have the opportunity to meet leading figures from the art world in China as well as the international art community, including artists, museum directors, curators, art critics, and art dealers.
-Prerequisite: None.
+Students will have the opportunity to meet leading figures from the art world in China as well as the international art community, including artists, museum directors.

-History of Chinese Cinemas II
+CCCF-SHU 131 History of Chinese Cinemas II